 - Execute for improved quality and outcomes.

 We provide these supports through a combination of research, advice, technical assistance, training, and performance support.
-When multiple teams or organizations are involved, we offer our Active Learning solution to optimize organizational learning and execution.
+When multiple teams or organizations are involved, we offer our Practice Learning Networks solution to optimize organizational learning and execution.